 Cucumbers

-A popular favorite among beginner and advanced gardeners is the cucumber.
-Fairly easy to grow, cucumbers are excellent as a snack straight from the garden, chopped up in a summer salad, or as a refreshingly crispy addition to a cold drink.
+Most gardeners may already know how to grow cucumbers, as it is a popular favorite among amateur and advanced growers alike.
+Their popularity can likely be attributed to the fact that are easy to grow, but may also stem from the prolific nature of the plant itself.
+Cucumbers are excellent as a snack straight from the garden, chopped up in a summer salad, or as a refreshingly crispy addition to a cold drink.

 cucumbers